aspenlin/labtestocr/Readme.md

 # Info
 This project is for extracting lab test results from a lab test report, the lab test that can be processed for now are blood test, stool test, urine test and psa.
 For examples of these tests, see images in *_test folders.
-Other lab tests can be added by adding classes to labtestocr.py.
+Other lab tests can also be processed by adding classes to labtestocr.py.

 ## Folder information
 Folder flaskocr contains the main python module labtestocr.py, where the classes bloodTest, urineTest, stoolTest, psa are.
 Swagger set up programs are also here.